philipwfowler/simple-membrane-protein-analysis/2-protein-depth.md

 	In [5]: protein.centerOfMass()[2]
 	Out[5]: 49.696178896249158

 That is basically all we need.
-Now we can write a python program that puts all this together.
+Now we can write a python program that puts all this together ([2-protein-depth-mda.py](https://github.com/philipwfowler/simple-membrane-protein-analysis/blob/master/examples/2-protein-depth-mda.py)).

 But do they give the same results?
 Plotting both sets of data on a graph look pretty similar but if we analyse the files using `diff`